 Set the Pomodoro timer for 25 minutes

 Before you start your first Pomodoro session, make sure to eliminate any and all possible distractions.
 Interruptions are the nemesis of a good Pomodoro session, so make sure to avoid them as much as you can.
-Your phone should be on silent mode and hidden, and all popups and notifications should be disabled.
+Your phone should be turned off (or at least on silent mode and hidden), and all popups and notifications should be disabled.